Ray Tomlinson: Early life and education

 Tomlinson was born in Amsterdam, New York, but his family soon moved to the small, unincorporated village of Vail Mills, Broadalbin, New York.
+His father Raymond Tomlinson worked in carpet mills and later worked in the grocery business.
+His mother Dorothy Tomlinson worked for a dry cleaner.
 He attended Broadalbin Central School in nearby Broadalbin, New York.
-Later he attended Rensselaer Polytechnic Institute (RPI) in Troy, New York where he participated in the co-op program with IBM.
+Later he attended Rensselaer Polytechnic Institute (RPI) in Troy, New York, where he participated in the co-op program with IBM.
 He received a bachelor's degree in electrical engineering from RPI in 1963.